-Keith Jarrett, the 66-year-old jazz legend, opened his solo concert at Walt Disney Concert Hall Tuesday night by plucking on his Steinway’s strings, avant-garde style.
-He closed the evening with a love letter to Los Angeles: Somewhere Over the Rainbow, composer Harold Arlen.
+Jazz legend Keith Jarrett opened his solo concert at Walt Disney Concert Hall Tuesday night by plucking on his Steinway’s strings — avant-garde style.
+Fast forward to his evening closer, a love letter to Los Angeles: Somewhere Over the Rainbow, by composer Harold Arlen.

-A range of music, not quite jazz, rather, unidentified art songs, came between.
+A parade of music, not quite jazz, instead, unidentified art songs, came in between.
 The slow-tempo’ed ruminations clustered ’round the low notes of the grey-haired pianist’s keyboard.

-Feeding a rhapsodic house of worshipful fans, Jarrett offered an assortment of repertory, all digestible, ranging from 8 to 10 minutes.
-“This is the new, short me!” he proclaimed in one of several appealing commentaries delivered from a standing microphone ten feet from his piano.
+Feeding a rhapsodic house of worshipful fans, Jarrett, 66, offered an assortment of repertory, all digestible, ranging from 8 to 10 minutes.
+“This is the new, short me!” he proclaimed in one of many appealing commentaries delivered from a standing microphone ten feet from his piano.

 Jarrett is a highly introspective performer.
-Alternately hunched over the keyboard, then weirdly (and wonderfully) rising to standing position while still playing, he noodled and extracted harmonies.
+First hunching over the keyboard, then weirdly (and wonderfully) rising to stand while playing, he noodled, extracting harmonies.
 The slender pianist at times wrenched away from the keyboard, twisting his torso and turning his face to the house.
 Sometimes he wailed with his voice.

 Even boogie woogie, even walking blues, all that he touched was shapely and controlled.
 There was a sameness, at worst, but the evening came to a crescendo during three encores.